TortugaResearch/Tortuga.Chain/Tortuga.Chain/Documentation/Page/CommandBuilders/From.md

 If no columns are desired by the materializer, 'SELECT 1' is returned instead.

+If soft deletes are enable for this table, the WHERE clause will filter out deleted rows.

 ## Internals

 All databases work the same expect for what types of limits they support.